-For the last step of our derivation, we will connect the variance of the current dipole density, $\mathbb{V}[J]$, with the metabolic power, $P_{\rm mb}$, driving the current dipole sources.
-We follow the standard approach \cite{Plonsey1982} of considering only intra-dendrite axial currents during excitatory postsynaptic potentials (EPSP) as the dominant contribution to MEG signals.
+In the last step of our derivation we connect $\mathbb{V}[J]$ with the metabolic power, $P_{\rm mb}$, driving the current dipoles.
+Like the standard approach \cite{Plonsey1982}, we consider only intra-dendrite axial currents during excitatory postsynaptic potentials (EPSP) as the dominant contribution to MEG signals.
 Such currents consist of sodium and calcium ions flowing inward and potassium ions flowing outward, resulting in a net transmembrane current $I_0$.
-We approximate the affected dendritic segment with a semi-infinite cylindrical cable of cross section $A_d$ and intracellular resistivity $\rho$ \cite{Wu}.
+We approximate the affected dendritic segment with a semi-infinite cylindrical cable of cross section $A_d$ and intracellular (axial) resistivity $\rho$ (since MEG signals are dominated by intra-dendritic axial currents, the relevant dissipation occurs within neuronal processes rather than the extracellular bulk tissue \cite{Wu}).
 For a localized injection of $I_0$ at $x=0$, the solution of the cable equation is an axial current $I(x)=I_0 e^{-x/\lambda}$, where $\lambda$ is the electrotonic length.
 This axial current translates into a local current density $J(x)=I(x)/A_d$.
 Because this current decays exponentially, points separated by more than $\lambda$ are effectively uncorrelated.
-The correlation volume $V_c=\int e^{-2x/\lambda}A_ddx=A_d\lambda/2$ characterizes the region within which current fluctuations remain correlated.
+The correlation volume is $V_c=\int e^{-2x/\lambda}A_ddx=A_d\lambda/2$.